AndreasNehls/Coursera_Capstone/week_04/README.md

-## Capstone Project - The Battle of Neighborhoods
+## Week 04: Capstone Project - The Battle of Neighborhoods (Week 1)

 ### Opening of new bakeries